DeepRCL/ProtoEFNet/README.md

 python -c "import torch; print(torch.__version__)" python -c "import torch; print(torch.version.cuda)"
 ```
-The full list of python packages can be seen in `requirements.txt`.  <todo>
+The full list of python packages can be seen in `requirements.txt`.

 ## Train and Evaluation
 The values of the hyperparameters can be found in `src/configs/Insightrnet.yml`.
 Run the script `train.sh` to train the model.
 The values of the parameters can be changed as an argument in `main.py`.